NanoCommons/wgf-fairdata-analysis/index.md

 ## Contributing

 The Jupyter notebook can be applied to any database, and application to other databases is possible by following the instructions on [this page](https://github.com/NanoCommons/wgf-fairdata-analysis).
-Basically, this [this template](https://github.com/NanoCommons/wgf-fairdata-analysis/blob/master/FAIR_assessment_template.ipynb) and update the details for the database of your interest.
+Basically, use [this template](https://github.com/NanoCommons/wgf-fairdata-analysis/blob/master/FAIR_assessment_template.ipynb) and update the details for the database of your interest.